Our pet neutering service is temporarily suspended but will be reinstated as soon as is possible

 Following the closure of our mobile neutering after 19 years and 19,000 cats neutered, we are currently reviewing our subsidised cat neutering scheme for 2021 and onwards.
 Our branch spends at least £10,000 a year on neutering cats, and we intend to continue this vital work, but first we need to find an alternative plan that delivers this service in the most cost effective manner possible.
 We are working on this at the moment.
 In the meantime, please contact the PDSA, Cats Protection and any one of the other cat charities in Thanet for assistance.

-We can also help with the neutering costs of rabbits and most other types of domestic pets, including any dogs dogs that aren’t bull breeds.
+We can also help with the neutering costs of dogs, rabbits and most other types of domestic pets.

 The above services are offered to those with either no or low incomes, and we may ask for proof of benefits/income.